kommander/cannot/README.md

 TODO

 #### Stacking Errors
-`Cannot` instances can be stacked onto each other by handing them over as a reason to the next error.
+`Broken` instances can be stacked onto each other by handing them over as a reason to the next error.

 ```javascript
 var err1 = Cannot('do', 'what I should do');